skuqre/rb-anise/src/pages/privacy.md

 - Some data may be stored temporarily to support Bot functions
 - Data is not shared, sold, or used for advertising purposes.
-- If third-party APIs are used, such as the AI chatbot and the BlablaLink features, data may be temporarily processed by those services.
+- If third-party APIs are used, such as BlablaLink features, data may be temporarily processed by those services.

 ## IV.
 Data Retention and Removal